 - Enjoy your travels

-If you are only visiting London, you can spend 3-4 days to see the most popular attractions.
+If you are only visiting London, you can spend 3-4 days seeing the most popular attractions.
 If you want to visit other cities and sites in the UK such as Bath, Stonehenge, Oxford and Liverpool, plan at least 10 days in the UK.

 If you are staying somewhere with a kitchen, you could budget as little as £20 for food.
 However, if you will be eating out 2-3 times a day, you will need at least £35 a day, presuming you are picking up a light breakfast or lunch from the local supermarkets.